WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Background

 \subsection{Pressure Sensor in HVACs}

-Differential pressure sensors (DPSs) are the state-of-the-art (SOTA) sensors for HVAC systems due to their better control, accurate measurement, and reliable operations \cite{gourab2021iot}.
+Differential pressure sensors (DPSs) are the state-of-the-art sensors for HVAC systems due to their accurate measurement and reliable operations \cite{gourab2021iot}.
 Hence, in the rest of the paper, we use the DPS and the pressure sensor terms interchangeably.
-DPSs measure the difference between any two pressure levels.

-DPSs have an elastic diaphragm, which collects the input pressure from the environment.
-The elastic diaphragm is placed between two pressure input ports $P_1$ and $P_2$ (see Fig. \ref{fig:DPS_NPR}(Left)).
-The diaphragm senses the differential pressure $P_1$ - $P_2$ applied to the pressure input ports by changing its shape.
-The change in the shape of the diaphragm is converted to a proportional output voltage by using a transducer and a Wheatstone bridge. \textit{The diaphragm is sensitive to acoustic pressure and can pick up sound pressure when someone speaks.} In real-world HVAC systems, sampling tubes are connected with either one or both input ports of DPSs.
+DPSs have an elastic diaphragm placed between two pressure input ports $P_1$ and $P_2$ (see Fig. \ref{fig:DPS_NPR} (Left)).
+The diaphragm senses the differential pressure $P_1$ - $P_2$ applied to the input ports by changing its shape.
+The change in the shape of the diaphragm is converted to a proportional output voltage by using a transducer and a Wheatstone bridge \cite{omega_pressure_sensor}. \textit{The diaphragm is sensitive to acoustic pressure and can pick up sound pressure when someone speaks.} In real-world HVAC systems, like part\# SETRA264 \cite{setra264_datasheet}, sampling tubes are connected with either one or both input ports of DPSs.
 The other end of the sampling tube is connected to pressure pickup devices (see Fig. \ref{fig:DPS_NPR} (Right)), which senses pressure in the environment.